neondatabase/autoscaling/integrate_sched/README.md

 Some basics on the `autoscaler-agent` \<-\> `scheduler` protocol:

-* All messages (currently) are `autoscaler-agent` -> `scheduler`, sending a `ResourceRequest` and expecting a `Permit` as the response.
+* All messages (currently) are `autoscaler-agent` -> `scheduler`, sending a `ResourceRequest` and expecting a `ResourcePermit` as the response.
 * When the `autoscaler-agent` wants to *decrease* vCPU, it does that immediately and the `ResourceRequest` is informative (i.e., "Hey scheduler, just so you know, I've decreased my vCPU.
 You can allocate that elsewhere").
-* When the `autoscaler-agent` wants to *increase* vCPU, it submits the `ResourceRequest` and the scheduler returns a `Permit` that may be lower than the requested vCPU amount, but not lower than the current vCPU (i.e., "Hey scheduler, can I increase to `X` vCPUs?" ...
+* When the `autoscaler-agent` wants to *increase* vCPU, it submits the `ResourceRequest` and the scheduler returns a `ResourcePermit` that may be lower than the requested vCPU amount, but not lower than the current vCPU (i.e., "Hey scheduler, can I increase to `X` vCPUs?" ...
 "You can only go to `Y`", where `current <= Y <= X`).
   * When the scheduler responds to an increase request by not allowing *any* increase, we log that request as "denied" (in the `autoscaler-agent`).

-The files implementing the protocol are in `pkg/agent/run.go` and `pkg/plugin/run.go`.
+The files implementing the protocol are in `pkg/agent/run.go` and `pkg/plugin/run.go`, plus API types and JSON (un)marshalling in `pkg/api/types.go`.

 Currently, the scheduler also appropriately handles pod un-scheduling via `Reserve`/`Unreserve`, with some initial (but non-binding) capacity checks in the `Filter` step.